groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/00_Introduction.md

 ---
 title:	Control Flow Statements
+status:	draft
+description:	Control flow statements give code the power to go beyond top-to-bottom execution of statements.
+...

-description:	Most code needs to reflect a decision-making process.
+Most code needs to reflect a decision-making process.
 A decision may be an either-or in which we process one set of statements rather than another.
 Another decision may be to run the same set of statements for a finite (or infinite) period.
-Control flow statements give code the power to go beyond top-to-bottom execution of statements.
-...

 Groovy supports a range of control-flow statements:

 * The conditional statements: